gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 Each problem space has a "particularly felicitous point-of-view".
 Find that point-of-view and the problem complexity collapses.

 The right building blocks allows us to directly manipulate the parts of the problem that we actually care about.
-We have [an immediate connection](http://blog.ezyang.com/2012/02/transcript-of-inventing-on-principleb/) between our thoughts and the visible outputs.
+They create [an immediate connection](http://blog.ezyang.com/2012/02/transcript-of-inventing-on-principleb/) between our thoughts and the visible outputs.

 With the right building blocks, creating is fun!
 It's play!
 With bad building blocks, it's tedious work and muddy thinking.